-With winter officially here, it is time to start thinking about how the change in seasons may affect your driving.
+With winter officially here, it is time to start thinking about how the change in seasons may affect your driving around Yorkshire and Nottinghamshire.
 Wet roads, dazzling sunlight and early morning frost are just some of the dangers to consider.
 We've put together just some things to look out for to ensure you're safe on the road this winter:

-The sun is much lower in the sky during winter, this means that there is the potential for hazardous driving condition.
-This along with an icy windscreen and an intensely bright low sun can lead to poor visibility - it may be a good idea to keep your sunglasses in the car!
+Low sun - The sun is much lower in the sky during winter, this means that there is the potential for hazardous driving condition as this can lead to poor visibility - it may be a good idea to keep your sunglasses in the car!

-We often don't know when a bulb has gone until we are driving in the dark.
-It is important to check all lights at least once a week, especially with the dark nights drawing in, it's imperative to check your headlights, number plate lights, indicators
+Bulbs - We often don't know when a bulb has gone until we are driving in the dark.
+It is important to check all lights at least once a week, especially with the dark nights drawing in, it's imperative to check your headlights, number plate lights, indicators.